mattjw/sparkql/README.md

 being inspectable by IDEs and other tools, allowing goodness such as IDE auto-completion and IDE-assisted refactoring.

+`path_col` is the counterpart to `path_str` and returns a Spark `Column` object for the path, allowing it to be used in all places where Spark requires a column.

 ### Composite schemas

 Structs can be re-used to build composite schemas with _inheritance_ or _includes_.